Stochastic Neural Network Symmetrisation in Markov Categories: Introduction

 \paragraph{Markov categories}

-We use \emph{Markov categories} \cite{cho2019disintegration,fritz2020synthetic} as a framework for reasoning about stochastically equivariant neural networks.
+We use \emph{Markov categories} \citep{cho2019disintegration,fritz2020synthetic} as a framework for reasoning about stochastically equivariant neural networks.
 An overview of this topic is provided in Section \ref{sec:markov-categories} below.
 At a high level, rather than dealing with Markov kernels directly, we study the behaviour of abstract entities known as \emph{morphisms} that behave like Markov kernels in a precise sense.
-In doing so, we can prove results about Markov kernels using intuitive, high-level, and often purely diagrammatic arguments, and without needing to worry about low-level measure theoretic details.
+In doing so, we can prove results about Markov kernels using intuitive, high-level, and often purely diagrammatic arguments, and without needing to worry about measure theoretic details.
 We also gain significant additional generality, and can specialise to various other settings of interest in a seamless way.
 For example, although we emphasise stochastic equivariance in what follows, our results are still valid in Markov categories that happen to be purely deterministic, and so also apply to existing work on deterministic symmetrisation as a result.

 One consequence of this approach is that we need to generalise various concepts from classical, set-theoretic group theory so that they make sense in a general Markov category.
 We do so in Section \ref{sec:group-theory} below, including for groups, homomorphisms, actions, equivariance, semidirect and direct products, orbits, and cosets.
-Our account uses standard constructions for this purpose, although does require some specific considerations for the Markov category setting.
-We believe this may therefore be of interest in other work that combines groups and Markov categories also.
+These definitions reduce to the usual ones in classical settings: for example, our general definition of equivariance in Definition \ref{def:equivariance} below recovers the stochastic equivariance condition \eqref{eq:equivariance-stochastic-markov-desideratum} when applied to Markov kernels (Example \ref{ex:stochastic-equivariance}).
+Our account aims to be self-contained and accessible, and involves specific considerations that may be of interest for other work that combines groups and Markov categories also.